-That is because they work in normalized device coordinates, the rather twisted intermediary 3D coordinate system that was described in the 3D transformation chapter (section 6.8 at page 57), which basically is $x_s$ , $y_s$ , 1/z.
-This is the same concept that made the back-face culling confusing.
-The point is that the normalized device coordinates are projected, but the projection operation doesn't trash the z value, but instead provides 1/z as its z value (actually a linear function of it, z'' = -(a + b/z)).
+That is because they work in normalized device coordinates, the rather twisted intermediate 3D coordinate system that was described in the 3D transformation chapter (section 6.8 on page 59), which basically is x_s , y_s , 1/z.
+This is the same concept that made the backface culling confusing.
+The point is that the normalized device coordinates are projected, but the projection operation doesn't trash the z value, but instead provides 1/z as its z value (actually a linear function of it, z'' = -(a + b/z).
 This is correct and practical, but it may hide the straight-forward functionality of the z buffer.